 Replace SURVEY_ID, FORM_ID, CHAT_ID, POST_ID, BOT_ID and TOUR_ID from above with the ID of the messages.
 You can find them within the URL on the editor page when you open it in your workspace.

-For example. the URL for survey is structured like this:
+For example, the URL for the survey is structured like this:

 https://app.getgist.com/projects/[WORKSPACE_ID]/surveys/[SURVEY_ID]